 Mr. Marcial Luthy (SUI) is a finance and human resources manager and member of the Board of Directors at Jenoptik Industrial Metrology Switzerland.
 Has extensive international sport experience in Judo, Snowboarding and OCR.
 Marcial graduated from Haute Ecole de Gestion, Neuchâtel and is a member of the board of the Swiss Obstacle Sports Federation.

 Mr. Jack A. Donenfeld (USA) has been practicing law for over 38 years and has a diverse background that provide a unique approach to legal matters.
 His wealth of professional and business experience allows him to identify and resolve issues before they become obstacles and to provide strategic counsel throughout the course of an engagement.
+Jack is an active age group athlete and participates in obstacle course races around the world.

 ARTICLE 1: NAME AND AUTHORITY